STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Experiment

 \subsection{Performance Comparison}

-The visual quality performance of the STS-GAN is compared against three state-of-the-art methods including a non-neural method \cite{Chen2010} and two neural networks-based methods \cite{20CNN, GramGAN}.
+In this section, the performance of the STS-GAN is compared against three state-of-the-art methods, including a non-neural method \cite{Chen2010} and two neural networks-based methods \cite{20CNN,GramGAN}.

-Figure \ref{2010chen} compares our method with the method of \citeauthor{Chen2010}.
-Despite the fact that Chen et al.'s approach produces solid textures that are similar to exemplars, they still have failed attempts with significant variances between the generated solid and the exemplar (especially for the first exemplar).
-It can be observed that the solid texture produced by our method is substantially closer to the exemplar.
-Furthermore, the STS-GAN provides clearer borders and textures that are consistent in color, shape, and distribution with the exemplars.
-Our model can approximate arbitrary non-linear functions and has a more remarkable ability to learn texture properties compared to non-neural method.
-Thus, our method can generate more realistic solid textures.
+\textbf{Qualitative Evaluation} Figure \ref{duibi1} compares our method with Chen et al.'s method.
+Although Chen et al.'s approach produces solid textures similar to exemplars, they still have failed attempts with variances between the generated solid and the exemplar.
+It can be observed that the solid texture produced by STS-GAN is more similar to the exemplar.
+Furthermore, the STS-GAN provides clearer borders and textures consistent in color, shape, and distribution with the exemplars.
+Due to the powerful learning ability of neural networks, STS-GAN has a more remarkable ability to learn textural properties than non-neural methods.
+Thus, our method can capture complex textures and generate realistic 3D textures.

-Figure \ref{duibi2} exhibits the comparison between STS-GAN and two other neural networks-based methods.
-It can be observed that the solid textures and slices generated by ours are more visually similar to the exemplar.
-In most cases, the approach of \citeauthor{20CNN} focuses solely on the major parts of colors and structures in the texture while ignoring a number of minor but crucial colors or structures.
-GramGAN's solid textures are blurred.
-Besides, the color and shape of textures differ from the exemplar.
-Our method can adapt to arbitrary data distributions using GANs, and hierarchical modeling enables our method to learn hierarchical information about textures.
-Thus, our method produces realistic and high-quality solid textures compared to the other two methods.
+Figure \ref{duibi2} exhibits the comparison between STS-GAN and two neural networks-based methods.
+It can be observed that the solid textures and slices generated by STS-GAN are more visually similar to the exemplar.
+In most cases, Gutierrez et al.' method focuses solely on the generalized textural styles.
+For textures with diverse pattern styles, their approach fails to adapt to the \emph{diversity} of textures.
+In contrast, STS-GAN can learn arbitrary diverse texture patterns and extend them to solid textures benefiting from the ability of GAN to approximate arbitrary distributions.
+As shown in Figure \ref{duibi2}, solid textures generated by GramGAN are blurred, and the color and shape of textures differ from the exemplar.
+These situations are due to the difficulty of GramGAN in learning the \emph{local Markov property} and \emph{multiscality} of textures.
+In STS-GAN, the CNNs-based network structure ensures that STS-GAN can capture the \emph{local Markov property} of textures.
+At the same time, the multi-scale strategy helps STS-GAN to learn textural \emph{multiscality}.
+Thus, our method produces high-fidelity solid textures compared to the other two methods.